fbraem/kwai-api/README.md

 The database migration is currently not executed after a deploy.
-When a migration is needed, go to the src folder in the current folder of the deploy_path and run it manually:
+When a migration is needed, go to the src folder in the current folder of the deploy_path on the (shared) host and run it manually:

 ````shell
 ../vendor/bin/phinx migrate -c ./phinx.php